thisisnotanorga/workflows-v2/README.md

 (or use something like apache with php-fpm)

 > [!TIP]
-> This website contains a lot (and really, a lot) of some hidden features, find them by looking at the console !
+> This website contains a lot (and really, a lot) of hidden features, find them by looking at the console !
 (Shift + ESC)
 > E.G: use [Shift + T to open the comments !](https://noskid.today/#spawnCommentSystem)

 ## Yapyap